Vedaantp/SatelliteImageSegmentation/README.md

 With the proper data loaded & parameters/model set, training can now begin.
 Connecting to Weights & Balances, the training script will output the results of each epoch to `wandb.ai`, allowing progress to be visible even away from the local machine.

 Once training is complete, a `models/` folder should have been created, containing the saved weights in a `last.ckpt` checkpoint file.
-Note that **due to the file size of our best performing model's `last.ckpt` file, we will be linking it here in this README.**.
+Note that **due to the file size of our best performing model's `last.ckpt` file, we will be linking it here in this README,** in the [Models section](#models).
 The trained model can further be evaluated with the `evaluate.py` and `evaluate_kaggle.ply` scripts.

 ## Installation